Narrdooo/Light-Musician/README.md

 ```

 ## Use Pygame as gui
-By this way, u will be using audio engine in pygame.
+By this way, u will be using audio engine in pygame.<br>
 Set up instrument u want by its id (check "./midi_instrument.py")

 ```python